alexwlchan/alexwlchan.net/src/_drafts/netlify-bandwidth-graph.md

     <path class="billing_period" d="M 110 7 A 103 103 0 1 145.63980449908405 190.41620007861525"></path>
   </svg>
   <p>
-    Here I'm only just halfway through the month, but I’ve used nearly all my bandwidth allowance – I need to slow down, and maybe buy an extra bandwidth pack.
+    Here I'm only just halfway through the month, but I’ve used nearly all my allowance – I need to slow down, and maybe buy an extra bandwidth pack.
     Fortunately, this is rare.
   </p>
   <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 220 220">